On functional equations for the elliptic dilogarithm: Abstract

 \section{Abstract}

-The Elliptic dilogarithm was defined by Spencer Bloch.
-Functional equations for the classical dilogarithm play an important role in the applications of this remarkable function.
-In this article we discuss functional equations for the elliptic dilogarithm.

-Let $E$ be an elliptic curve over an algebraically closed field of characteristic $0$.
-The {\it pre-Bloch} group is defined as the quotient of the free abelian group generated by the non-zero rational functions on $E$ by the subgroup generated by the so-called Abel five-term relations.
-The following question arises: Does it exist a finitely parametrised set of generators?
-In this paper we prove that this group can be generated by the functions of degree not higher than $3$.

-Bloch has shown that any element of the pre-Bloch group gives a (so-called elliptic Bloch) relation between the values of the Elliptic dilogarithm.
-So the generators of the pre-Bloch group present basic relations between the values of the Elliptic dilogarithm.
-Finally we will show that any elliptic Bloch relation can be reduced to the antisymmetry relation and the elliptic Bloch relations for the functions of degree $3$.
+Let $E$ be an elliptic curve over an algebraically closed field of characteristic 0.
+We prove that the pre-Bloch group of the function field of $E$ can be generated by the functions of degree not higher than 3.
+We apply this result to the elliptic dilogarithm function defined by S. Bloch.
+He has shown that any element of the pre-Bloch group gives a (so-called elliptic Bloch) relation between the values of the so-called Elliptic dilogarithm.
+We conclude that any elliptic Bloch relation can be reduced to the antisymmetry relation and the elliptic Bloch relations for the functions of degree 3.